 - Survivor guilt – you may feel guilty or question why you survived cancer when others didn’t.
 This can be confronting.

-- Anxiety – you may be anxious before follow-up appointments and feel these appointments 'bring it all back'.
-Waiting for test results can also be an anxious time.
+- Anxiety – you may be anxious before follow-up appointments or while waiting for test results.

 - Worry – you may be concerned about treatment side effects, how long they’ll last and whether they’ll affect your life.
 Many survivors are worried about their finances or being a burden to their family.
-Other survivors worry about returning to work and dealing with questions from colleagues.
+Others worry about returning to work and dealing with questions from colleagues.

 - Lack of confidence – you may feel differently about your body and health.
-You may not trust your body and think it has let you down.
-You may not be physically able to do some of the things you did before treatment.
-Or you may worry about the impact on your ability to remember things and process information.
+You may not trust your body and think it has let you down, or you may worry about the impact on your ability to remember things and process information.
 Many people feel vulnerable and self-conscious about their body image and sexuality.